ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydrology.rst

    *Required preprocessor settings:*

-   * A shapefile that specifies the extents of the catchment.
-   * A region bounding box slightly larger than the shapefile.
+      * extract_region: A region bounding box slightly larger than the shapefile.
 This is run prior to regridding, to save memory.
+      * extract_shape:*

+         * shapefile: A shapefile that specifies the extents of the catchment.

+         These settings should not be changed

+         * method: contains
+         * crop: true

+      * regrid:*

+         * target_grid: Grid of LISFLOOD input files

+         These settings should not be changed

+         * lon_offset: true
+         * lat_offset: true
+         * scheme: linear

+   There is one diagnostic ``diagnostic_daily`` for using daily data.

+   *Required diagnostic script settings:*

+      * catchment: Name of the catchment, used in output filenames

 #. recipe_hype.yml